 There will be a \$35 NSF check charge on each NSF check written to the school.
-However, if there is a recurring problem with NSF checks, you will be asked to pay in cash or money order.
+Families that have recurring NSF checks will no longer be allowed to use checks as a form of payment.
 The school will accept cash only two weeks prior to a big event (i.e. Parish Fair, Washington DC, closing ceremonies, etc.)

-3.8 Aftercare and Extra Curricular Payments
+3.8 Aftercare and Extracurricular Payments

-Payments are due by the 15th of each month.
-Students will be denied access to Aftercare and Extra Curricular activities at the end of the month if no payment has been received.
+Payments for Aftercare and any extracurricular activities are due by the 15th of each month.
+If payment is not received by the end of the billed month, the student will be denied Aftercare and Extracurricular activities.

 The past due amount plus the next month's charge must be paid before the student can return to the program.
 In the case of Aftercare, where a student is charged at the end of each month for the days used during the previous month, twice the amount due must be paid before a student can return to Aftercare.
-If a student is habitually picked up after 6:00 pm from Aftercare, this service will no longer be available to you.